Achievable logoAchievable logo

 =61

-As a bonus exercise, try to figure out the derivative of f(x)=x using the second form of the limit definition on your own.
-The answer should be f′(x)=2x1 and plugging in x=9 will result in the same instantaneous rate of change found using the 1st limit definition.
+As a bonus exercise, try finding the derivative of f(x)=x using the second form of the limit definition.
+The answer should be f′(x)=2x1, and plugging in x=9 gives the same instantaneous rate of change as the 1st limit definition.

 Working backwards

-Most derivative problems involve finding f′(x) given a function f(x).
-However, some AP problems present a derivative f′(x) as a limit expression and ask you to determine the original function f(x) and the point a it’s evaluated at.
+Most derivative problems ask you to find f′(x) given a function f(x).
+However, some AP problems give a limit expression for a derivative and ask you to identify the original function f(x) and the point a where it’s evaluated.

-The key to these problems is to recognize which form of the limit definition is being used:
+The key is to recognize which limit definition is being used:

 f′(a)=x→alimx−af(x)−f(a)